-Where is the required documentation maintained?

-- What is the transition process as a student moves from:

-- grade level to grade level

-- campus to campus
+- Where is the required documentation maintained? - What is the transition process as a student moves from: - grade level to grade level - campus to campus

-At the end of the year, the LPAC reviews every child:
+At the end of the year, to meet state requirements, the LPAC reviews every child:

-- identified in PEIMS as ELL, being served in a bilingual or ESL program - identified in PEIMS as a ELL parental denial - that has met criteria for bilingual/ESL program exit, is no longer classified as ELL in PEIMS, and is in his/her first (F), second (S), third (3), or fourth (4) year of monitoring
+- identified in PEIMS as ELL, being served in a bilingual or ESL program, - · identified in PEIMS as ELL, parental denial, and - that has met criteria for bilingual/ESL program exit, is no longer classified as ELL in PEIMS, and is in his/her first (F), second (S) year of monitoring.